gaurav-bhadane/Flipkart_Web_Scrapping/README.md

 # Flipkart Web Scrapping

-This repository contains Python code for scraping data from Flipkart's website.
+This repository contains Python Project for scraping data from Flipkart's website.
 With this code, you can extract information such as product names, prices, ratings, and more from Flipkart's product listings.

 ## Table of Contents